EMPOWER THROUGH SOLAR: Small Solar Solutions for Big Problems

 • Energy efficient because they use the sun to power the pumps.

-• Water efficient because they use drip irrigation to deliver the water right to the roots.
+• Water efficient because they collect and store rainwater during the rainy season and deliver the water efficiently through drip irrigation directly to the roots.

 • Cutlass Bay Creek (4,257 acres)